zchee/golang-wiki/PortingPolicy.md

 * windows/386
 * windows/amd64

-We distribute binaries for other GOOS/GOARCH pairs (other "ports"), but they are not "first class" by this definition.
+We distribute binaries for some other GOOS/GOARCH pairs (other "ports"), but they are not "first class" by this definition.

 All Linux first class ports are for systems using glibc only.
 Linux systems using other C libraries are not fully supported and are not treated as first class.

-# Removing a port
+# Maintaining a port

-If a builder for a particular port starts failing, the code should be corrected as soon as possible; otherwise future regressions cannot be detected, and the amount of work required to bring the builder back to "ok" compounds.

-Ultimately the job of making the port work again falls to the developer maintaining the port, although simple cases (such as +build lines in new code) can and should be fixed by others.

-If a builder fails for more than two weeks, it is time to start looking for a more active maintainer for the port.

-If a builder fails for more than four weeks or is failing at the time of a release freeze, and a new maintainer cannot be found, the port will be removed from the tree.
+In general, people changing the Go tools and standard library must not break any of the first class ports listed above.
+A change that breaks a first class port must be fixed or rolled back.

+A change that breaks a secondary port will not necessarily be rolled back.
+If there is some reasonable possibility of breaking a secondary port developers are encouraged to make sure that the ports continue to work (for example, by running [port-specific trybots](https://go.dev/wiki/Slowbots)).
+Developers are also encouraged to notify secondary port maintainers of any possible port-specific problems, which they can do by reaching out to the appropriate [GitHub team(s)](https://github.com/orgs/golang/teams/port-maintainers/teams).
+That said, ultimately the port maintainers are responsible for keeping their ports working.

+# Broken ports

+* If a port stops working, including the case where a builder stops working, we can decide to mark the port as broken.
+  * Or in some cases we can roll back the change that broke it; this is a judgement call.
+* In general, a port can be considered broken if its builder has failed multiple times in a development cycle with a failure mode that does not occur for first class ports, and that failure mode is not believed to have been fixed or suppressed by a change in either a Go repository or the builder's configuration, and maintainers are not actively working on a solution.
+* Any approver can declare that a port that meets these criteria is broken.
+* If a port is broken in release 1.N, then the core Go team can choose to remove the port from release 1.N+1.
+  * This is not obligatory and will depend on whether anybody is willing and able to maintain the port going forward.

-Due to backwards compatibility concerns, removing a formerly working port should be a last resort.
+The goal here is not to get ports out of the tree; if people are actively working on the port they should have as much as latitude as possible to fix it.
+Removing a formerly working port should be a last resort.
 Finding a new maintainer is always preferable.

 # Removing old operating system and architecture versions